kubernetes/community/sig-ui/annual-report-2023.md

 ## Current initiatives and Project Health

 1. What work did the SIG do this year that should be highlighted?
+   - Released Kubernetes Dashboard v3.0.0 alpha that introduced major architecture changes and a multi-container deployment.
+   - Added support for the latest Kubernetes release at the time.

 <!--
    Some example items that might be worth highlighting: